45NGC/js-chess/README_en.md

 An interactive chessboard is rendered using HTML and CSS.
 When a piece is selected, its legal moves are highlighted.
 The rule engine validates each move and updates the game state accordingly.

+The timer tracks each player’s remaining time, switching automatically after every turn and stopping when the game ends or when a player runs out of time.

 ---

 ## 📁 Project Structure